FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 5.rst

 more were acceptable.
 If the volume conservation error exceeds 1 % in the FLO-2D storm drain system, the model can be improved.

-..
-[1]
-   It is necessary to put the VC2005-CON.dll in the system folders only if the FLOPro.exe is run from a project folder.